subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ f_n(N,J) = -{1\over{\beta N}} \log Z_N^n $$

-Since the replicas are independent, the partition function $Z_J^n$ is given by
+Since the replicas are independent, the partition function $Z_J^n$ is given by the product

 $$ Z_N^n = \prod_{a=1}^n \sum_{[\sigma^a]} e^{\beta\sum_{a=1}^n\sum_{i\lt j} J_{ij}\sigma^a_i\sigma^a_j} $$